Super Lawyers

 Sedgwick Accident Claims and Settlements

-This page will look at the third party insurance claims adjuster Sedgwick.
+This page will look at the third-party insurance claims adjuster Sedgwick.
 We will discuss who Sedgwick is and how they get brought in to handle claims adjusting on behalf of many insurance carriers.
 We will also go over what to expect when dealing with Sedgwick on personal injury claims and how to most effectively deal with this company.

 Dealing with Sedgwick in Personal Injury Cases

-Our personal injury lawyers have seen Sedgwick representing companies like Target, LabCorp, Home Depot, Walgreens, Sears, General Electric and Kroger in accident claims.
+Our personal injury lawyers have seen Sedgwick representing companies like Target, LabCorp, Home Depot, Walgreens, General Electric, and Kroger in accident claims.
 Sedgwick will handle the claims process for everything from car crashes, workers’ comp, premises liability (including slip and falls), other injuries, disability, FMLA, and professional liability (including medical malpractice).

 Sedgwick Company History